 The only down side to feeding raw is the time it takes to prepare the meals.
 You can reduce your time considerably if you make a large batch of raw food and freeze it in individual servings, which should last one or two cats a very long time.
 I have a cattery so my prep time is a lot longer then if you are just feeding a few cats this diet.

 All of my kittens are fed a raw diet while they are with me.
 I know that not everyone can feed raw but I do encourage it.
-I feed both dry and raw because some new owners are not in the position to feed raw.
 I have alternatives on my BENGAL DIET page.
 If you feed your own homemade raw, please be sure to stick closely to our raw diet recipe.
 You must feed a BALANCED raw diet.
 Cats cannot live on meat only.
 They must have the correct amount of bone in the diet as well.
 If you ever have any questions on the raw diet please do not hesitate to contact me.
 I would rather you feed a balanced raw diet, but I would rather you feed commecial food than an unbalanced raw diet.
 The raw diet is easy to feed as long as you stick closely to my raw diet recipe.
 The biggest thing to remember is feed the whole prey animal.
 Meat/bones and organ meats.
 Muscle meat being in the greatest quantity, then bone, then organ meats.
 If you buy a whole chicken with giblets, grind up the whole chicken, bones and all, and grind the giblets in, you will have a balanced meal.
 To this you can add a few suppliements if you wish.
 I like to add taurine and a bit of brewers yeast.
 You dont need to add much.
 Don't overdo it with the suppliments.
 More is not better.
 Just picture what a cat would eat in the wild if they caught a meal.
 That is a balanced raw meal.